-Our phylogenetic trees provide several new insights into the systematics of figs and fig wasps and a sound evolutionary framework for future studies in community and behavioural ecology.
-The question of which groups of wasps and figs are sister to the rest of agaonids and figs respectively remains open.
+Our phylogenetic trees provide several new insights into the systematics of figs and fig wasps and a sound evolutionary framework for future studies in community and behavioral ecology.
+The question of which groups of wasps and figs are sister to the rest of agaonids and figs, respectively, remains open.
 Statistical support for the deeper nodes of the phylogeny is low and precludes us from drawing any definite conclusion.
-Our additional analyses show that there is little support for Tetrapus as sister to all other Agaonidae based on molecular data (see Appendix S3 for details).
+Our additional analyses show that there is little support for Tetrapus as sister to all other Agaonidae based on molecular data (see Appendix S3 in the Supplementary Material Online for details).
 Instead, it appears that Kradibiinae (Ceratosolen + Kradibia) or Group 4 (most Wiebesia species and pollinators of subsection Frustescentiae) are good candidates for the sister taxon to all other agaonids.
-We raise the possibility that an LBA artifact may have confounded all previous molecular analyses resulting in the inference of Tetrapus as sister to all other agaonids (Appendix S3).
+We raise the possibility that an LBA artifact may have confounded all previous molecular analyses resulting in the inference of Tetrapus as sister to all other agaonids (Appendix S3 in the Supplementary Material Online).

-One notable difference between this and previous studies concerns taxon sampling, which can be critical in phylogenetic analyses (e.g. Philippe et al., 2005).
-By including a larger number of species and using sampling that reflects the known diversity of each group, we may counteract potential problems with long branches (e.g. Bergsten, 2005).
-Increasing taxonomic sampling to break up long branches has been applied repeatedly, often with the conclusion that earlier studies were misled (e.g. Soltis and Soltis, 2004; Stefanović et al., 2004; Leebens-Mack et al., 2005; Phillips et al., 2010; Phillippe et al., 2011).
+One notable difference between this and previous studies concerns taxon sampling, which can be critical in phylogenetic analyses (e.g., Philippe et al. 2005).
+By including a larger number of species and using sampling that reflects the known diversity of each group, we may counteract potential problems with long branches (e.g., Bergsten 2005).
+Increasing taxonomic sampling to break up long branches has been applied repeatedly, often with the conclusion that earlier studies were misled (e.g., Soltis and Soltis 2004; Stefanovié et al. 2004; Leebens-Mack et al. 2005; Phillips et al. 2010; Philippe et al. 2011).

-To further investigate Tetrapus placement we analysed several morphological characters used in the past to assess the relationships between agaonid genera (Ramirez, 1978;

-Wiebes, 1982b; see Appendix S3 and Fig S14 for details).
+To further investigate Tetrapus placement, we analyzed several morphological characters used in the past to assess the relationships between agaonid genera (Ramirez 1978; Wiebes 1982b; see Appendix S3 in the Supplementary Material Online and Supplementary Fig. S14 for details).
 We show that there is no evidence from these morphological characters to support Tetrapus as sister to all other agaonids.
-On the contrary, several independent morphological characters support Tetrapus as nested within the family and closely related to Dolichoris (Appendix S3).
+On the contrary, several independent morphological characters support Tetrapus as nested within the family and closely related to Dolichoris (Appendix S3 in the Supplementary Material Online).